noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - generics: a fn/class can be applied to arguments of many types; instances of a fn/class are creatd by type parameteriztion
   - a type can have instances of many types
 - variance: subtyping relationship varies with the type parameter
+  - Functions must be contravariant in their argument types and covariant in their result types,
   - covariant: C[A] <: C[B],
     - a type that accepts mutations of its elements shoud not be ocvariant
     - fns are always coveriant in their result type